Schedule Hex apps to re-run on a set schedule — hourly, daily, weekly, or monthly intervals.

 This can be useful for workflows with long-running or computationally expensive query steps, so the app is more responsive for end users.
 This can be achieved using a similar pattern to:

-hex_run_context variable allows you to detect if a run is occurring in a logic session or as part of an app run.
-It will always evaluate to either
+hex_run_context variable is more granular and allows you to detect the specific run context of the app run.
+This variable will evaluate to